 Possibly one of the most desired Toyota 4runners ever is the 1985 1st Gen 4Runner as it’s the last year they offered a solid front axle and the first year of Fuel Injection.
 If you are a rock crawler this is the 4Runner you’re looking for.

-Or, you can find a 1st Gen 4Runner for sale with a blown motor that you don’t want to replace or because you have a 350/302 laying around and it would be cheaper.
+Or, you can find a 1st Gen 4Runner for sale with a blown motor that you don’t want to replace or because you have a 350/302 or 3rd Gen 4Runner 3.4l laying around and it would be cheaper.

 There are many Straight-Axle Swap Kits available for the later 1st Gen 4Runners as well.
-But, may we say the factory Independent Front Steering handles off Road well in 1st Gen 4Runners and all other 4Runner Gens as well.
-If you decide a straight axle swap isn’t your sort of thing, don’t worry there’s plenty of lift kits available.
+But, may we say the factory Independent Front Steering/Suspension (IFS) handles off Road well in 1st Gen 4Runners and all other 4Runner Gens as well.
+If you decide a straight axle swap isn’t your sort of thing, don’t worry there are plenty of lift kits available.

-Now for body armor, there are a wide variety of steel plate and tube bumpers, skid plates, sliders, and roll cage/ Exo-Skeleton kits available for 1st Gen 4Runners.
+Now for body armor, there are a wide variety of steel plate and tube bumpers, skid plates, sliders, and roll cage kits available for 1st Gen 4Runners.
 Or, you can head down to your local Off-Road performance shop and have something custom done.

 2nd Gen Toyota 4Runner (1989-1995)